What is Prebiotic Fiber? Benefits & High Fiber Food Ideas

-When you eat foods that contain prebiotics, your digestive system gets to work breaking down the food into smaller parts.
+When you chow down on food, your digestive system gets to work breaking down that food into smaller parts.
 Protein to amino acids, complex carbohydrates to simple sugars like glucose, and fats into fatty acids.
-That doesn’t happen with fiber.
-In fact, when you consume fiber, it’s not your body that breaks it down—it’s the bacteria in your large intestine!
+But that doesn’t happen with fiber.

 Because your body can’t break down fiber, that fiber passes through your digestive system until it makes its way into your large intestine.
-Here is where the live and active bacteria living in your gut microbiome get to work metabolizing it to produce several compounds, like short chain fatty acids (SCFA).
-SCFAs can benefit our health by strengthening the gut barrier, balancing blood sugar, supporting the immune system, and promoting a healthy digestive system.
+It's here that the live and active bacteria living in your gut microbiome break down and metabolize the fiber.

 Health Benefits of Prebiotic Fiber

-- Supporting calcium absorption.
-Data shows that prebiotics can positively change the gut microbiota make-up, produce short-chain fatty acids, and decrease intestinal pH (making it more acidic); these are all factors that help support bone health and aid the body absorbing calcium effectively.
+Supports calcium absorption: Data shows that prebiotics can positively change the gut microbiota make-up, produce short-chain fatty acids, and decrease intestinal pH (making it more acidic).
+These are all factors that help support bone health and aid in calcium absorption.

-- Decreasing the amount of harmful bacteria in the gut.
-Prebiotic fiber selectively “feeds” helpful bacteria.
-This can result in the gut having a lower pH (become more acidic).
-Since more harmful bacteria like e.
-Coli can’t live in an environment with a super-low pH, taking in enough prebiotics can help keep the harmful bacteria at bay.
+Decreases harmful bacteria: Prebiotic fiber selectively “feeds” helpful bacteria.
+This helps lower the pH in your gut, making it more acidic.
+Since many harmful bacteria, like e.
+Coli, can’t live in an environment with a super-low pH, taking in enough prebiotics can help keep the harmful bacteria at bay.

 Possible Side Effects of Prebiotic Fiber